-Our modern world depends heavily on fossil fuels but, viagra sale as we have all known for quite a while, check these energy sources are finite.
+Our modern world depends heavily on fossil fuels but, as we have all known for quite a while, these energy sources are finite.
 Fossil fuel reserves are fast being depleted in the face of our fast-growing world population and its demands and eventually these resources will run out.
 It is then only logical for us to shed our dependency on fossil fuels and turn our heads to the potential of renewable energy.
 It is clear that this is the future.

 Another reason to switch to renewable energy is that most of these sources are far less dirty when compared to fossil fuels.